sensu/sensu-docs/content/sensu-go/5.16/installation/upgrade.md

 See the [entity reference][6] and the guide to [monitoring external resources][7] for more information.

 ### Checks
-Standalone checks are not supported in Sensu Go, although [you can achieve similar functionality with role-based access control, assets, and entity subscriptions][26].
+Standalone checks are not supported in Sensu Go, although [you can achieve similar functionality with role-based access control (RBAC), assets, and entity subscriptions][26].
 There are also a few changes to check definitions in Sensu Go.
 The `stdin` check attribute is not supported in Sensu Go, and Sensu Go does not try to run a "default" handler when executing a check without a specified handler.
 In addition, check subdues are not available in Sensu Go.